Connect with others who understand.

 • Cause you to need to visit the doctor more often, resulting in increased health care costs

 MyPsoriasisTeam members have talked about their experiences with the condition.
 “My neuropathy was the worst today,” one member wrote.
 “I wish my feet didn’t hurt so much.”
-Another commented, “My fingers on my right hand are really swollen and my hand kept going numb all night while I was trying to sleep.”
+Another commented, “My fingers on my right hand are really swollen, and my hand kept going numb all night while I was trying to sleep.”

 In some cases, neuropathy may make daily tasks more difficult.
 “I have a weakness in my left arm,” wrote a member.
 “I find it difficult to unscrew bottles and get an ache or numbness in my arm if I carry shopping bags.”
-A member with neuropathy in both hands and arms lamented, “Typing is an ordeal.”
+A member with neuropathy in both hands and arms said, “Typing is an ordeal.”

 Autonomic Neuropathy Symptoms

-Damage to the CNS neurons can cause many problems with mind and body processes.
+Nerve damage can also occur in the autonomic nerves, leading to autonomic neuropathy.
+Damage to the autonomic nerves can cause many problems with mind and body processes.
 Autonomic neuropathy can lead to:

 • Lightheadedness